Lalpir Power

-The Lalpir Power Complex, (لال پیر پاو) is a defunct power plant complex located in Mehmood Kot, District Muzaffargarh, Punjab, Pakistan.
+The Lalpir Power Complex, (لال پیر پاور) is a defunct power plant complex located in Mehmood Kot, District Muzaffargarh, Punjab, Pakistan.
 It comprised two power plants: Lalpir Power and Pakgen Power, both of which were established in 1994 and remained active until 2024, when the Government of Pakistan prematurely terminated its energy purchase agreement amid concerns about coercion and threats to file corruption cases against IPP owners should they seek international arbitration.

 It was incorporated in 1994.
 Lal Pir 1 produces 362 MW of electricity whereas Lal Pir 2, which is also known as PakGen Power, produces 365MW of electricity.
 It is owned by Nishat Group.

 It is listed on the Pakistan Stock Exchange.

 History

 Lal Pir power complex was established by the AES Corporation in 1994 and consists of a single residual fuel-oil boiler and a steam turbine generator.
 Nichimen Japan was hired as an EPC contractor.

 In 2010, Nishat Group and a consortium acquired the two plants, AES Lalpir and PakGen from AES Corporation.
-Nishat Group became the controlling sharesholder of the company with a 50 percent shareholding, whereas Abu Dhabi Investment Council (ADIC), which is owned by the Government of Abu Dhabi, acquired 30 percent of the shares, and The City School received 20 percent of the shares.
+Nishat Group became the controlling shareholder of the company with a 50 percent shareholding, whereas Abu Dhabi Investment Council (ADIC), which is owned by the Government of Abu Dhabi, acquired 30 percent of the shares, and The City School received 20 percent of the stake.